ezad99/Final_Dissertation/README.md

 - **Frontend**: Developed with React and TypeScript via Vite for a fast and responsive user interface.
 - **Backend**: Built with FastAPI to handle API logic, prompt customization, and communication with the OpenAI API.

----

-## Educational Philosophy

-GuruJava is designed with the explicit intention of guiding student learning.
-It employs prompt engineering strategies to deliver responses that:
-- Encourage students to reflect on their queries
-- Offer explanations over answers
-- Support iterative learning and self-correction

-By categorizing questions into predefined types, the system enhances the specificity and relevance of the AI’s responses.

----

 ## Question Types

 The application supports four distinct question modes: